prettyclevergold/prettyclevergold/README.md

-- 👋 Hi, I’m j
+- 👋 Hi, I’m Jeff Robertson
-- 👀 I’m interested in python, home lab and being a nerd
+- 👀 I’m interested in home lab and automations to enable me to be lazier
-- 🌱 I’m currently learning html
-- 💞️ I’m looking to collaborate on a fun project
-- 📫 How to reach me - email me at iworkhere2018@gmail.com
+- 📫 How to reach me - email me at jeff.robertson@jeff-ops.com

 <!---
 prettyclevergold/prettyclevergold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.